 Alamofire + AlamofireObjectMapper

-This is an updated version of a talk I gave at CocoaHeads Sthlm in 2017, on how to use Alamofire to communcate with an api, AlamofireObjectMapper to map responses, the Alamofire RequestRetrier to automatically retry failing requests and the RequestAdapter to adapt all requests.
-I also demonstrated how to use Realm to seamlessly add offline support, using the decorator pattern.
+This is an updated version of a talk I gave at CocoaHeads Sthlm in 2017, on how to use Alamofire to talk with an api, AlamofireObjectMapper to map responses, the Alamofire RequestRetrier to retry failing requests and the RequestAdapter to adapt all requests.

 In this post, I’ll recreate the entire app from scratch, with some modifications.
 I have updated the original post to Swift 4.2 and to use some new code conventions as well.